adfleshner/MaterialDemo/README.md

 MaterialDemo
 ============

-I am learning some of the new Android L Material Design apis
+Playing with the new Android L Material Design.